 Gissing’s literary assembly of a city image involves a pile-up of toponyms and a sense of many different wealth levels while London, biggest of cities, lacks real qualities of difference within itself, being a mere monument to materialism and forgetfulness of human culture.
-His urban vision, then, makes the city not a place-world complete in itself, but a wrong turning or a parody of what human culture ought to be.
+His urban vision, then, makes the city not a place-world (or self-sustaining spatial environment) complete in itself, but a wrong turning or a parody of what human culture ought to be.
 In the year of Gissing’s death, by contrast, Georg Simmel pronounced the city something new but essentially complete in itself as a social world, embodying ‘specifically modern life’.
 Simmel’s, not Gissing’s, is the vision of the city that afterwards followed different routes in the twentieth-century thinking of Chicago School sociology and, in Europe, of Walter Benjamin (Simmel [1903]: 409).
 Gissing’s city is capacious.
-It includes areas that lack classically urban qualities, teeming neither with people nor with social variety – dull built-up expanses, often its comparatively decent areas (57).
-As Rebecca Hutcheon (2018: 4) notes, the metropolis is far from being the only place zone imagined in Gissing’s writing, and may even be overstated in post-1970s Gissing scholarship.
-This essay reads Gissing’s city fiction of the 1880s as part of the process of suburbanization of London and its surroundings in this era, amounting to a simultaneous expansion and questioning of the field of the urban or, on the terms of Henri Lefebvre ([1970]: 1–22), a shift ‘from the city to urban society’.
+It includes areas that lack classically urban qualities, teeming neither with people nor with social variety – dull and repetitive streets of houses, often its comparatively decent areas (57).
+As Rebecca Hutcheon (2018: 4) notes, the metropolis is far from being the only category of place imagined in Gissing’s writing, and may even be overstated in post-1970s Gissing scholarship.
+This essay reads Gissing’s city fiction of the 1880s as part of the process of suburbanization of London and its surroundings in this era, amounting to a simultaneous expansion and questioning of the field of the urban or, in the terms of Henri Lefebvre ([1970]: 1–22), a shift ‘from the city to urban society’.

 Lexical choices and arrangements of literary characters establish the social and mental span of this metropolis.
 Chapters 3–5 of Demos introduce the three Mutimer siblings, Richard and his younger brother and sister, who live with their widowed mother.
 The Mutimers occupy both physical borders and social ones.
 They are attracted by wealth and the possibility of ascending in rank, but the threat of poverty still haunts them.
 The adjective extreme and its derivatives appear numerous times in the novel, applied to the Mutimers as well as those socially above and below them.
 Threats to be ‘avoided’ (368, 385) – of public shame including scandal, or applications for parish assistance – are examples of ‘extremity’.
 Emma Vine’s sister Kate Clay, giving in to alcoholism, displays the signs of ‘extreme poverty’ (387).
 Richard is drawn to ‘the “extreme” school’ in his reading matter, ‘[s]ocial, political, religious’ and propounds ‘extreme politics’ (72, 383).
 Richard’s younger brother, when first introduced, dresses ‘in imitation of extreme fashions’ (70).
 All three of the Mutimer children are border-crossers.
 It might seem that Gissing is condemning their efforts to leave their social class: indeed, he prepares misfortunes and unpleasant surprises for all three (although Richard’s sister Alice, unlike her brothers, is permitted a happy ending).
 But perhaps they are simply representatives of their time as their parents, comfortable with artisan-class status, were with theirs.
 Within ‘a story of English socialism’ they are English modernity, a representative trio.